-To ensure the conservation, protection and management of all sea turtle species found in the waters of Central and North America, with special emphasis on Honduras, through educational outreach, ongoing training, and scientific research.
+To ensure the conservation, protection, and management of all sea turtle species found in the waters of Central America, the Caribbean and Southeast Asia, with special emphases on Honduras, Jamaica and Thailand, through educational outreach, ongoing training, and scientific research.

-We envision the waters of Honduras as places where sea turtles and all marine life are valued as essential, integrated units of biodiversity, protected by national and international communities and enjoyed by residents and visitors.
+We envision the waters of Honduras, Jamaica and Thailand as places where sea turtles and all marine life are valued as essential, integrated units of biodiversity, protected by local, national and international communities, and enjoyed by residents and visitors alike.